KxSystems/docs/docs/wp/disaster-floods/index.md

 // Will be used for indexing in the kd tree gauge_val:count[warning]+til count gauges

-// Calculate the threshold nearest neighbour of each stream-gauge
+// Calculate the threshold nearest neighbor of each stream-gauge
 // location using the kdtree
 nnwarn:kd.nns[
   ;